florianmorinind/ease-corpus/M-NUT/readme.md

 The M-NUT v2.
-Version 2 of the protocol.
+Version 2 of the protocol for archive.